filipeveronezi/society-app/README.md

 ## Bussiness rules

-- [x] User module should be completely separated from the application's module
+- [x] User module should be completely separated from the application module